-The nutritional profile of green soybean butter cake and "a source of protein and vitamin A" claim size based on the average the Thai Dietary Reference Intakes (recommended dietary allowances and adequate intakes of energy and selected nutrients) for adults aged 19-50 years.
+Nutritional analysis and labeling of green soybean butter cake were performed by ALS Laboratory Group (Thailand) Co., Ltd. Claim consideration of the product as a source of protein and vitamin A was determined per 50-g serving size based on the average the Thai Dietary Reference Intakes (recommended dietary allowances and adequate intakes of energy and selected nutrients) for adults aged 19-50 years.
 To be considered "a source of protein and vitamin A," a product must contain 52-57 g of protein and 600-700 ug RAE of vitamin A (Ivanovitch, Klaewkla, Chongsuwat, Viwatwongkasem, & Kitvorapat, 2014).